atusy/qntmap/README.md

     -   Same as those conventionally applied in your lab.
     -   Use wavelength-dispersive X-ray spectrometer
 -   Spots to be analyzed
     -   **20 spots per phase** in the area to be mapped (the more is better).
     -   It is better but not necessary to quantify grains larger than mapping probe diameter.
     -   Make sure at least **20 spots per element** are analyzing grains larger than mapping probe diameter.
 -   Commenting analysis
     -   Give same comments on the same phase with the similar compositions.
 Do not number them.
-    -   e.g., quartz, plagioclase, ...
+        -   e.g., quartz, plagioclase, …
     -   Otherwise, comment them with different name.
 This is important treatment for phase identification and handling matrix effect.
         -   e.g., garnet-core, garnet-rim
-    -   If you give comments containing underscore such as "garnet\_core" and "garnet\_rim", then they are treated as if different phases in phase identification, but are treated as if their matrix effect are approximately same.
+    -   If you give comments containing underscore such as “garnet\_core” and “garnet\_rim”, then they are treated as if different phases in phase identification, but are treated as if their matrix effect are approximately same.
     -   Alternatively, give comments manually by external file.

 Spot quantitative analytical conditions in your lab.